Paramount Taurus 400

 Note: This Sky & Telescope magazine article involving the Taurus 400 might interest.

-To see a beautiful example involving 20-minute unguided exposures, please click here.
-The astrophoto was shot using an older Paramount MX which did not have on-axis absolute encoders.
-While the Paramount MX was a gear-driven German equatorial mount, the gear-driven Taurus 400 equatorial mount delivers the same superior performance.
+15- to 10-minute unguided exposures are more common.
+To see an example photograph composed of multiple 20-minute unguided exposures, please click here.
+This was shot using an original Paramount MX with no on-axis absolute encoders.
+While the Paramount MX is gear-driven German equatorial mount, the gear-driven Taurus 400 equatorial mount delivers the same superior performance.

 Additional information